My Choices Foundation

 OUR THEORY OF CHANGE

-Operation PeaceMaker's Theory of Change is based on the lessons of more than decade-long of our work in addressing domestic violence, child sexual abuse and current global and national evidence on preventing and responding to domestic violence.
+Operation PeaceMaker’s Theory of Change is based on lessons from more than a decade of our work in addressing domestic violence, child sexual abuse and current global and national evidence on preventing and responding to domestic violence.